 In recent years, Tiong Bahru has experienced further gentrification, with a whole host of trendy tenants moving in.
 Fancy a coffee and a quick bite?
 There are lots of cafés to choose from – Forty Hands, Flock and cupcakes specialists Plain Vanilla are just a few of them.

 It’s a great place to go for a spot of retail therapy, too.
-Independent bookstore BooksActually stocks plenty of local titles and retro knick-knacks, while lifestyle boutique Strangelets is a haven for home furnishings, accessories and crafts.
+Independent bookstore BooksActually* stocks plenty of local titles and retro knick-knacks, while fashion boutique DGA Threads is a haven for apparel and accessories alike.
 For all the music lovers out there, Curated Records offers a selection of vinyls, from rare vintage LPs to mainstream hits.

 And if you’re looking to slow things down with a little tranquility, head to homegrown yoga studio, Yoga Movement, which has a branch just next to BooksActually.